-You can search our collections to find material related to your research interests before visiting Archives & Special Collections.
-When you've found materials you'd like to explore further, visit us in our reading room or contact us if you are unable to visit Omaha.
+You can search our collections to find material related to your research interests before visiting Archives and Special Collections.
+When you have found materials you would like to explore further, visit us in our reading room or contact us if you are unable to visit Omaha.

 Nebraska Archives Online: Search Archives and Special Collections finding aid - or inventories - for archival and manuscript collections.
 Includes links to digitized material when available.
 A video tutorial is available.
 Note that in addition to collections held by UNO Libraries, finding aids for collections held by all University of Nebraska campuses are found in this database, so you may want to filter your results to only collections from UNO's repository.

 Library Catalog: Search for all books and published material.
 Includes links to digitized material when available.